Redawt/f4-frost-guide/faq.md

 ### Why are there only instructions for MO2 but not Vortex?
 I don't use Vortex, so I can't tell you how to install and use it.
 MO2 is also better suited for modding Bethesda games than Vortex.
+However, you can also follow the guide if you want to use Vortex.
+In that case you need to skip some of the MO2 steps.
+You should read the "Important Mod Installation Advice" from the MO2 section though, as some information from it applies to Vortex users.

 ### MO2 is better then Vortex?
 Why?
 I recommend to read [this](https://github.com/sower-j/modding-guides/blob/main/mo2-v-vortex-faq.md) for a proper summary about Vortex vs. MO2.